antmicro/renode-hps-tests/README.md

 > Note: You can issue Monitor commands from the GDB level:
 >
 > ```
-> (gdb) mon host.HPSHostController ReadCommonSystemStatus "1.0"
+> (gdb) mon host.HPSHostController ReadSystemStatus "1.0"
 > ```